 Over the next quarter century, Joe looked on as his former teammates and adversaries, one by one, won induction into the Baseball Hall of Fame in Cooperstown, NY.
 Probably due to his frequent injuries and the fact that his record did not meet the Hall of Fame's requirement that a player's career be "outstanding for a long period of time," the Hall of Fame passed over Wood time and again.
 In January of 1985 Yale University president A. Bartlett Giamatti presented Wood with an honorary doctorate in Human Letters.
 At the ceremony, Joe wept uncontrollably.

-Two months later, on March 25, 1985, Smoky Joe Wood died at the age of 95 while residing at a convalescent home in New Haven.
+Six months later, on July 27, 1985, Smoky Joe Wood died at the age of 95 while residing at a convalescent home in New Haven.
 He was buried in the Wood family ancestral grounds, in Shohola, Pennsylvania.

 Note: This biography originally appeared in David Jones, ed., Deadball Stars of the American League (Washington, D.C.: Potomac Books, Inc., 2006).